TUAMOTUS TIGER SHARK STUDY

 genetic kinship

 Understanding the relationship between the individual sharks at this site assists us in better understanding the relationship between these tigers and the importance of protecting juvenile residency areas such as Tiger Lagoon.
-We are currently attempting to research the genetic kinship between sharks at the study site.
+We have collected genetic samples from 20 individuals at this site.
+Samples are currently being analyzed for kinship.

 conservation

-Our top priority in these studies in these remote locations is to promote a positive message about the tiger sharks and to work in alliance with local fishermen to help them better understand a highly misunderstood and feared species.
-Through educational programs and communal gatherings we are attempting to bridge the gap between fishermen and shark protectors.
+Our top priority in these studies in these remote locations is to promote a positive message about the tiger sharks and to work in alliance with local fishermen to help them better coexist alongside a highly misunderstood and feared species.
 The implementation and inclusion of fishermen in this project for citizen science initiatives allows population monitoring by those who are most immersed with the tiger sharks of the lagoon.